osmkenya/website/_portfolio/project2.md

 ---
-title: Mapping healthcare in Kenya HOTOSM Community Impact Microgrants
+title: Mapping healthcare in Kenya
 subtitle: Using Open Mapping to Enhance Healthcare Visibility in Kenya
 image: assets/img/portfolio/02-full.jpg
 alt: OSM Kenya and YouthMappers Kenya engaged in  training and mapped healthcare facilities